MITLibraries/interim-att/README.md

 # Interim ATT Copy Tool

-The Python script for moving content from Dropbox to the Synology NAS in a secure and validated manner, acting as part of the interim replacement for the prior Archive Transfer Tool.
+A Python CLI application for moving content from Dropbox to the Synology NAS in a secure and validated manner, acting as part of the interim replacement for the prior Archive Transfer Tool.

 ## Pre-Requisites